Syntax Guide

 false

-Whether the current pipeline is allowed to fail.
+Whether to allow the current pipeline to fail.

-When set to true, the pipeline's failure status will not be reported to CNB.
+When this parameter is set to true, the pipeline's failure status will not be reported to CNB.

 lock